gkmchain/developer/developer/developer-en.md

 ## JSON RPC configuration

 The RPC username and password are stored in the ~/.gkm/gkm.conf(linux/MAC) or %APPDATA%\.gkm\gkm.conf(Windows) file.
-You can use the gkm-cli command line tool or the gkmcore GUI.
+You can use the gkmcore-cli command line tool or the gkmcore GUI.
 The built-in CLI interface of the tool (PC wallet), these tools will automatically read the RPC username and password and connect to the running blockchain, please do not open the rpc port to the external network.

 > Command mode operation：